3. Truth Vortex

 The singer continued, “All these people are pointing to Jesus, saying Jesus is one of the ways, but we are also one of the ways.
 They wouldn’t agree on anything except that Jesus was one of the ways.”

-Something stirred in Nathan’s core as he watched the video.
+A thread tugged loose inside him.
 He watched again and messaged a single word back.
 Thanks!
 It was brief, but he meant it.

 Nathan started asking questions about Jesus.
 He soon discovered that historians agree that he truly lived and had been exceptional.
 Nathan also began asking questions about the Bible, but the opinions he heard were all over the place.

-Others saw the Bible as a book of legends and myths not to be understood as factual or historical.
+Others saw the Bible as a book of legends and myths, not to be understood as factual or historical.

 Yet another group insisted, “The Bible was written by people who sincerely wrestled with God.
 We should be inspired by their example and wrestle with God in our own age and circumstances.”
 They emphasized, “It’s not important what we believe, but that we believe.”